ArnauArqueo/training_giap/e2_photointerpretation_pyrenees/README.md

 This exercise has been created as a basic introduction to the use of aerial imagery, including on-line services, to remotely detect archaeological features.

-For the development of the exercise we will cover some basic GIS functions:
-- Download aerial images and connect to on-line services.
-- Creation and edition of vectorial files.
-- Creation and edition of fieldwork maps.

 The exercise is based on a research developed in upper valleys of the Pyrenean mountains (modern Catalonia).
 Situated at 2000-2500 masl, they are dominated by pastures shaped through a long-term interactions of the herding practices with the environment.
 For more information on the research project in the area:

 > Palet, Josep M.; Garcia, Arnau; Orengo, Hèctor, Polonio, Tania (2017). «Els espais altimontans pirenaics orientals a l’Antiguitat: 10 anys d’estudis en arqueologia del paisatge del GIAP-ICAC».
 Treballs d’Arqeologia (núm.
 21). <https://www.recercat.cat/handle/2072/307889>.